Monday, June 22, 2026

 I eventually reached the (temporary) safety of the Schuylkill Banks section of the SRT, where I found myself retracing one of my favorite routes, on the new bridge connection to Grays Ferry Crescent park and eventually over through West Philadelphia to Bala Cynwyd.
 The one snag in this route is an awkward dogleg from 48th Street, east on Girard Avenue to reach Belmont Avenue.

 Mind you, all of these streets have marked bike lanes, but the intersection at Belmont is made complicated by trolley tracks and boarding platforms.
-The track (laid in pavement) beside the platforms is marked for traffic as a left turn only lane for cars, though I've been here before and seen people confused or just ignoring the signs overhead marking the lanes and turn this section of Girard into a four lane street.
-I've made a little diagram of the situation (click on it to enlarge, if needed), showing the platforms, marked with a white square and the letter P. I am represented by the red star, showing I am in front of four cars (differently-colored diamonds) at the left turn lane, waiting for the cars to clear (green arrows showing the traffic flow east to west on Girard) so that I can turn north onto Belmont.
+The track (laid in pavement) beside the platforms was marked for traffic as a left turn only lane for cars, though I've been here before and seen people confused or just ignoring the signs overhead marking the lanes and turn this section of Girard into a four lane street.
+I've made a little diagram of the situation (click on it to enlarge, if needed), showing the platforms, marked with a white square and the letter P. I am represented by the red star, showing I was in front of four cars (differently-colored diamonds) at the left turn lane, waiting for the vehicles to clear (green arrows showing the traffic flow east to west on Girard) so that I can turn north onto Belmont.

-After much braking and honking, a black female woman driving a cab (logically, the yellow diamond) pulls slowly alongside me and rolls down her window to speak.
+After much braking and honking, a black female woman driving a cab (logically, the yellow diamond) pulled slowly alongside me and rolled down her window to speak.
 I imagine she saw my head pivoting to watch all of this nonsense develop and then my head shaking in disbelief, but she obviously had a bit of concern for my safety, as well.
 "These people are f#@&*ing crazy!
 I got you hon," she said, then slowly nosed out to stop the traffic so we could both turn left and get the hell outta there!

 The completely road-separated bike lanes of Parkside and (eventually) the Cynwyd Heritage Trail couldn't have been more welcome!